Think you might have COVID-19? Traveling soon? Just want to be tested?

 We are only testing symptomatic patients ages 3 months and older in drive-up testing.
 If your child is under 3 months old and is having respiratory symptoms – or you have concerns about COVID-19 – your baby should be seen in a respiratory clinic where testing can be done along with a full physical exam and assessment.
 We feel this is the safest care option for our youngest patients.

-If you are concerned about strep throat in your child, we’ll have your child complete a video visit with a provider prior to getting tested.
-Sore throat is a COVID-19 symptom; therefore, the video visit is to help determine whether your child will need testing for COVID-19 and strep throat or just COVID-19.
+If your child has a sore throat, we’ll have them complete a video visit with a provider prior to getting tested.
+Sore throat is a possible COVID-19 and strep symptom; therefore, the video visit is to help determine whether your child will need testing for COVID-19 and strep, or just COVID-19.

 You may want to prepare your child for the fact that the tester will be in full personal protective equipment (PPE), which may be scary.
 There are several videos online that demonstrate the procedure and may help your child prepare.